Dissecting Adversarial Robustness of Multimodal LM Agents

 Overview

-Vision-enabled language models (VLM; such as GPT-4V, Gemini, Claude-3, and GPT-4o) have led to the exciting development of autonomous multimodal agents.
-Different from chatbots, agents are capable of taking actions on behalf of users, such as making purchases or editing code.
-However, should we as users really trust these agents?
+Vision-language models (VLMs; e.g., GPT-4o and Claude) have unlocked exciting possibilities for autonomous multimodal agents.
+Unlike chatbots, these agents are compound systems capable of taking actions on behalf of users, such as making purchases or editing code.
+However, these capabilities also raise critical safety concerns: should users really trust these agents?

 Examples